SinghGunkar/food-search-app-react-native/README.md

 3. Navigate to the location of the zip file, cd into zip file `cd /path/To/Zip/File`
 4. Install dependencies `npm install`
 5. Start application `expo start`
-6. Expo will launch and show QR code in browser
+6. Expo will launch and show a QR code in browser
-7. Scan the QR code with your phone (you will need the expo go app installed)
+7. Scan the QR code with your phone (you will need the [Expo Go](https://expo.dev/client) app installed)

 ## Features